gethinode/docs/content/en/docs/latest/advanced-settings/module-development.md

 The workflow requires elevated privileges to your module repository.
 Create a fine-grained Personal Access Token (PAT) first.
 Set up the token in the `Developer settings` of your **Account** settings on GitHub.
 The token requires access to your module repository with the following permissions:

-- Read and Write access to code and pull requests
+- Read and Write access to content (code) and pull requests

 When done, head over `action secret` in the `security` section of the repository configuration.
 Create a new `Repository token` with the name `HUGO_MOD_PR` in your **repository** configuration and paste the PAT as content.